 - You’re a one or two-doctor practice with strong revenue or demographics to attract corporate buyers.
-In these instances, it’s wise to enter a joint venture with buyers to mitigate the risk of the small number of DVMs at the hospital.
+In these instances, to garner corporate buyer interest will typically involve entering a joint venture to mitigate the risk of the small number of DVMs at the hospital.

 - Your hospital is growing fast, where continuing to participate in a JV makes financial sense.

 I’m considering a joint venture.
 What questions should I be asking?